skmahe1077/hashicorp-terraform-training-code/Create_ec2_instance_with_backend/README.md

-Here's the updated **README.md** file template with notes about modifying the AMI ID and S3 bucket name:

----

 # AWS EC2 Instances with Terraform and Remote Backend

 This Terraform configuration deploys two EC2 instances in the AWS **eu-west-1** region.
 The state file is stored remotely in an S3 bucket for collaboration and version control.